TheNerdyHamster/blog/content/posts/monitoring-with-azure.md

 ```

 ## What about security
-When implementing analystics or insights about your application it can both help you locate security breaches or stop them before it's to late.
-A simple example would be to check for DDoS attacks, if one gets dedicated an alert could be sent out to diffrent teams within the company, or events to be triggerd such as block IP X etc.
+When implementing analytics or insights about your application it can both help you locate security breaches or stop them before it's too late.
+A simple example would be to check for DDoS attacks, if one gets dedicated an alert could be sent out to different teams within the company, or events to be triggered such as block IP X, etc.
-But analystics and insights could also be a problem for you application, if sensitive analystics gets into wrong hands, one easy way to prevent this is to only monitor stuff you really need.
+But analytics and insights could also be a problem for your application, if sensitive analytics gets into the wrong hands, one easy way to prevent this is to only monitor stuff you need.

+## Revisions

+- October 6, 2021: Added section `Logging with Azure App Insight`